internetarchive/dweb-mirror/README.md

 In the Repo is a
 [default YAML file](https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml)
 which is commented.
-It would be a bad idea to edit this, so I'm not going to tell you where it is on your installation!
-But anything from this file can be overridden by lines in `~/dweb-mirror.config.yaml`.
+You really should never need to edit this file, as anything in it can be overridden by lines in `~/dweb-mirror.config.yaml`.
 Make sure you understand how yaml works before editing this file, if you break it, you can copy a new default from